 Sat, Dec 5 at 6:00 pm PST

-Director Shalini Kantayya is expected for the live Q&A on Saturday, December 5 at 6:00 pm PST.
+Director Shalini Kantayya and the guest panelists and moderator listed below are expected for the live Q&A on Saturday, December 5 at 6:00 pm PST.

 This revelatory documentary exposes the ways that AI systems have developed algorithms that can infringe on our privacy and threaten civil rights.
 From facial recognition software that finds it difficult to distinguish the faces of women and people of color to HR systems that reject applicants with “ethnic” or female names, the impact of these technologies cannot be underestimated.
 Featuring several women tackling algorithmic bias, the film reveals the unchecked power that is being wielded from the data collected from every keystroke and phone call we make.